fontanf/setcoveringsolver/README.md

 - Mixed-integer linear program
   - Solved with Cbc `-a milp-cbc`
-  - Solved with Gurobi `-a milp-gurobi`
+  - Solved with HiGHS `-a milp-highs`

 - Row weighting local search (unicost only) `--algorithm local-search-row-weighting`